mshea/lazy_gm_tools/5e_monsters/monsters_md/ghillie-dubh.md

 - **Speak with Beasts and Plants:** The ghillie dubh can communicate with beasts and plants as if they shared a language.
 ### Actions
 - **Slam:** Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 9 (2d6 + 2) bludgeoning damage.
 - **Forest Knowledge (Recharge 6):** The ghillie dubh can alter nearby creatures’ knowledge of the forest, choosing one of the following.
-An effect lasts for 24 hours, until the creature leaves the ghillie dubh’s forest, or until the ghillie dubh dismisses it as a bonus action.
+An effect lasts for 24 hours, until the creature leaves the ghillie dubh’s forest, or until the ghillie dubh dismisses it as a bonus action. <br>* Remove Knowledge.
-* Remove Knowledge.
 Each creature within 30 feet of the ghillie dubh must succeed on a DC 13 Charisma saving throw or become hopelessly lost in the ghillie dubh’s forest.
-The creature has disadvantage on Wisdom (Survival) checks and takes 50 percent more time on overland travel, even delaying clearheaded companions.
+The creature has disadvantage on Wisdom (Survival) checks and takes 50 percent more time on overland travel, even delaying clearheaded companions. <br>* Share Knowledge.
-* Share Knowledge.
 Each creature within 30 feet of the ghillie dubh has advantage on Wisdom (Survival) checks.
 The creature can move at a fast pace through forest terrain, and difficult terrain composed of nonmagical plants doesn’t cost it extra movement.